randell/hubb/README.md

 Installing
 ----------
-Installing Miyamoto is a walk in the park:
+Installing Hubb is a walk in the park:

 `sudo python setup.py install`

 You can run the tests to be sure everything is OK:

-`trial miyamoto`
+`trial hubb`

-Using Miyamoto
+Using Hubb
 --------------
-You can start Miyamoto with `miyamoto -p 8123`, which will launch a web server running on port 8123.
+You can start Hubb with `hubb -p 8123`, which will launch a web server running on port 8123.
 The root path is the hub endpoint.
 There is a preliminary/debug interface if you browse to it.

 License
 -------